Amed Rosario Player Props: Guardians vs. Red Sox

 Amed Rosario At The Plate

-- Rosario is batting .250 with three doubles, two triples, a home run and five walks.
+- Rosario has three doubles, two triples, a home run and five walks while batting .239.

-- He has hit a home run in one of 20 games, and in 1.1% of his plate appearances.
+- He has hit a long ball in one of 21 games, and in 1.1% of his plate appearances.

-- In four games this season, Rosario has picked up an RBI, with more than one RBI once.
+- Rosario has driven in a run in four games this season (19.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.